TimTaylor/ympes/README.md

 ympes provides a collection of lightweight helper functions (imps) both for interactive use and for inclusion within other packages.
-These include functions for visualising colour palettes, quoting user input, working with age intervals and a set of minimal assertion functions.
+These include functions for visualising colour palettes, quoting user input, searching rows of a data frame and a set of minimal assertion functions.

 <img src="man/figures/750px-Imp_with_cards_-_illustration_from_Le_grand_Etteilla.jpg" alt="Illustration of an imp looking at a hand of playing cards.
 Published on page 193 of Le grand Etteilla, ou, l'art de tirer les cartes." width="100%" />